AndyGreenPhD/journal-rss-feeds/README.md

-# RSS feeds for academic journals
+# RSS feeds for IS and InfoSec academic journals
 ## Last updated 12/27/2020

 Keeping an eye on new articles from academic journals can easily be a full-time job.
 So, I wanted to find a way to make this easier on myself and others.